First part : Computer course for students

 – Screening of the film or documentary;

-NB: ASTOVOT has a computer pack of over ten laptops and projection equipment.
+NB : ASTOVOT has a computer pack of more than ten laptops and projection equipment.

-Internet access and electricity are limited according to the areas of intervention of the projects.
+NB : Internet access and electricity are limited depending on the project areas.